CDCgov/trusted-intermediary/.github/ISSUE_TEMPLATE/design_research.md

 ## Additional Context

-Add any other context or screenshots about the story here.
+Add any other context or screenshots about the work here.